cmudrc/Agents-for-Material-Selection/README.md

-# Evaluating the Effectiveness of Large Language Model Powered Agents for Material Selection
+# Evaluating the Effectiveness of an Agentic Framework for Material Selection

 ## Abstract